tanjazlender/MicrobiomePrime/README.md

 >Note: The `kmer_sensitivity_cutoff` and `marker_sensitivity_cutoff` are related but serve different purposes.
 The `kmer_sensitivity_cutoff` is used prior to creating primer pairs, determining the minimum proportion of target samples that must contain the K-mer for it to be considered a valid primer.
 The `marker_sensitivity_cutoff` applies to the final marker and reflects the sensitivity of the entire marker amplification, which is influenced by the performance of both (forward and reverse) primers.

 >Similarly, the `kmer_specificity_cutoff` and `marker_sensitivity_cutoff` are related but serve different purposes.
-The `kmer_specificity_cutoff` is used prior to creating primer pairs and determines the minimum proporion of non-target samples that do not contain the K-mer for it to be considered a valid primer.
+The `kmer_specificity_cutoff` is used prior to creating primer pairs and determines the minimum proportion of non-target samples that do not contain the K-mer for it to be considered a valid primer.
 The `marker_specificity_cutoff` applies to the final marker and reflects the specificity of the entire marker amplification, which is influenced by the performance of both (forward and reverse) primers.
 >
 </details>